minego/phnx/README_DC.txt

 Updated convo-item.html to show lock and thumbnails, and updated phnx.css to make convo list full panel width if hideAvatars is enabled.
 Modified phnx.css, pure.css and sunnyvale.css so color of "user since" in profile is more readable.
 Updated link checking for youtube addresses similar to "youtube.com/#/watch".
 Updated phnx.css so that url's are displayed in their entirety in details mode on touchpad.
+Added list-noptr.html for search an lists panels, and modified main-assistant.js to stop toaster popup on entering search text.